jackoalan/PSPL/README.md

  * encapsulated in square brackets.
 They are resolved at *compile-time*. */ [INCLUDE PACKAGED common.pspl]

-/* Command invocations are made with C-style function-call syntax (sans ending ';').
+/* Command invocations are made with C-style function-call syntax.
  * They are resolved at *run-time* and may be dynamically (re)defined by the
  * application integrating the PSPL runtime.
 This particular command is a runtime
  * built-in and will trigger the runtime to print a string to `stderr` at load-time */